g-savitha/portfolio/content/posts/sync-fork-with-original-git.md

 draft: false
 meta:
   image: # url to image.
 Important for blog listing and seo
-  description: This post helps in pulling changes into forked repo from original repo.
+  description: This article helps you in pulling changes into your forked repository from the original one.
 featured: false # feature a post in homepage
 tableofcontents: true # whether to generate ToC
 tags: [git, tools, ci-cd]